teja8978544942/RiskIt-e-3d-website/README.md

 ---

+## How to Push to GitHub

+To get this project on your GitHub profile, follow these steps in your terminal.

+1.  **Create an empty repository on GitHub.** Do not add a README or any other files.
+2.  **Run the following commands one by one in your VS Code terminal:**

+    ```bash
+    # Initialize Git (this environment uses 'master' as the default branch)
+    git init -b master

+    # Add all your files for tracking
+    git add .

+    # Save your files in a commit
+    git commit -m "Initial commit of the RiskIt website"

+    # Connect your local project to your GitHub repository
+    # (Replace the URL with your own)
+    git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.git

+    # Push your code to GitHub
+    git push -u origin master
+    ```

+---

 ## How to Deploy

 The best way to deploy this Next.js application is with **Vercel**, the company that created Next.js.

-1. Push your code to a public GitHub repository using the steps I provided earlier.
+1. Push your code to a public GitHub repository using the steps above.
 2. Go to [vercel.com](https://vercel.com/) and sign up with your GitHub account.
 3. Import your GitHub repository into Vercel.
 4. Add your `RESEND_API_KEY` and `FORM_TO_EMAIL` as Environment Variables in the Vercel project settings.